Reinforcement Learning in the Real World: A Survey of Statistical Challenges and Future Directions: Between deployment learning and statistical inference

 \subsection{Leveraging offline data for algorithm selection and initialization}

-Under Challenge \textbf{(1)} where massive interaction with the environment is infeasible, offline data from prior deployments provide an important resource for warming-up early-stage performance in new deployments (Fig. \ref{fig_intro}).
-Broadly speaking, there are two ways in which offline datasets can be leveraged: (1) We can use offline dataset to help with online algorithm selection and hyper-parameter tuning; (2) We can initialize the parameters and optimizing online decision making directly through the offline datasets.
+Under challenge \textbf{C1} where extensive interaction with the environment is infeasible, offline data from prior deployments provide an important resource for improving early-stage performance in new deployments (Fig. \ref{fig_intro}).
+Broadly speaking, there are two ways in which offline data can be leveraged: (1) We can use offline data to help with online algorithm selection and hyper-parameter tuning; (2) We can use the offline data to warm-start an RL algorithm.

-\textbf{Selecting an online algorithm through an offline data.} We refer to the use of an offline dataset for the selection and tuning of the RL algorithm (e.g. choosing hyperparameters, feature representations, or exploration strategies) as offline algorithm selection \citep{mandel2016offline}.
+\textbf{Selecting an online algorithm via offline data.} We refer to the use of an offline dataset for the selection and tuning of the RL algorithm (e.g. choosing hyperparameters, feature representations, or exploration strategies) as offline algorithm selection \citep{mandel2016offline}.
 Formally, offline algorithm selection takes as input an offline dataset and a set of candidate learning algorithms, and produces a ranking of these algorithms by their expected online performance (cumulative reward) if deployed.
 In practice, it allows practitioners to compare multiple RL approaches before deployment.
-Here we discuss offline algorithm selection specifically in the context of adaptive interventions rather than adaptive experiments.
+Here we discuss offline algorithm selection specifically for adaptive interventions.

 The small but growing literature on offline algorithm selection has largely approached the problem by \emph{constructing a high-fidelity simulator} from the offline data and then running candidate algorithms in this proxy environment.
 In practice, multiple simulator variants may be constructed to reflect different assumptions about plausible distribution shift or domain shift between past deployments and future implementations.
 For example, \cite{wang2022no} proposed a nonparametric $k$-nearest neighbor simulator.
 Given a state–action pair, the simulator retrieves the $k$ most similar state–action pairs from the offline dataset and samples the next state and reward based on what was observed in offline data. \cite{mandel2016offline} introduced a \emph{queue-based simulator} for offline evaluation in recommendation systems. \cite{tang2022towards} proposed a \emph{rejection sampling simulator}, in which the offline dataset is treated as a source of data trajectories obtained from use of a known behavior policy, and the next state and reward is sampled based on a rejection sampling method to mitigate the mismatch between the behavior policy and the algorithm's policy.
 In applied research focused on deciding which RL algorithm to next deploy, \citet{liao2020personalized,trella2022designing,ghosh2024rebandit,xu2025reinforcement} developed simplified individual-specific mechanistic models that allow domain knowledge to be incorporated in the simulator.
 These works have been used to inform the design of RL agents that have been or will be deployed in real studies.